 Don’t Read Too Much Into Your Anxiety Symptoms

 If you have free-floating anxiety, you might worry about what’s causing it.
-And it’s natural to try to make sense of the bad feelings you’re having.
-But, trying to make sense of the symptoms of generalized anxiety disorder can be a fruitless exercise in some cases.
+It can be natural to try to make sense of the uncomfortable feelings you’re having.
+However, trying to make sense of the symptoms of generalized anxiety disorder can be a fruitless exercise in some cases.

 Take Care Of Your Body